Determine R and S Configurations

 used with the method are the thumb, index finger, and the pinky finger.
 Students need to assign priority to the four groups bonded to the stereocenter (chiral

 carbon) and then place the priorities to the corresponding fingers and the arm.
 The fingers (thumb, index finger, and the pinky finger) are outstretched from the

 A. The fingers (digits) outstretched from the right hand.

 B. Examples Showing Relationship of Prioritized Groups to Arm and Fingers.

-3-dimensional structure.
-The three dimensional structure is that of an upside down tripod with the thumb, index finger, and the pinky finger extended
+structure.
+The three dimensional structure is that of an upside down tripod with the thumb, index finger, and the pinky finger extended upwards and outward.

 C. Viewing the 1-2-3 priority sequence of the hand model by the appropriate rotation of the hand, and determining the absolute configuration.

 The following four examples illustrate the rotation of the hand to appropriately view the 1-2-3 priority sequence, with the lowest priority group, 4, directed away